Silvia Martínez Micol General Technician - Biology and Microscopy

 Silvia’s role focusses on supporting a variety of complex microscopes, including a Scanning Electron Microscope (SEM), Transmission Electron Microscope (TEM), Confocal Laser Scanning Microscope (CLSM), Atomic Force Microscope (AFM), Raman Microscope, High Content Microscope and various other analytical instruments e.g. Fourier Transform Infrared Spectroscopy (FTIR), Fluorescent Activated Cell Sorting (FACs), and Energy Dispersive X-ray Analysis (EDX).

-Silvia provides general laboratory support and instrument maintenance, as well as help with sample preparation (materials and biologicals) and data analysis on these instruments.
+Silvia provides general laboratory support and instrument maintenance, as well as helping with sample preparation (materials and biologicals) and data analysis on these instruments.

 Career

-During her Bachelors studies in Spain Silvia did a placement at the Murcian Institute for Agricultural Research and Development (IMIDA), where she worked as a Biotechnology Laboratory Assistant.
-She embarked fully on her career first as Science Technician and then Deputy Laboratory Manager at Alperton Community School in London.
+During her Bachelors studies in Spain, Silvia did a placement at the Murcian Institute for Agricultural Research and Development (IMIDA), where she worked as a Biotechnology Laboratory Assistant.
+She started her career as a Science Technician, and then became a Deputy Laboratory Manager at Alperton Community School in London.
 In this role she delivered high quality practicals for all students within the Science department.
-She prepared equipment and materials, and carried out demonstrations, assisting both staff and students, and ensuring that all experiments were carried out properly, safely and to completion on time.
+She prepared equipment and materials, carried out demonstrations, and ensured that all experiments were carried out properly, safely and to completion on time.

 Education